container-job-runner/cjr/README.md

 ### `files` (optional)

-1. hostRoot - (STRING) default hostRoot for stack
+1. hostRoot - (STRING) default hostRoot for stack.
+This parameter can be overwritten from cli call.
-2. containerRoot - (STRING) default containerRoot for stacks
+2. containerRoot - (STRING) default containerRoot for stacks.
+This parameter can be overwritten from cli call.
 3. resultPaths - (ARRAY) contains any result folders that should be copied over with result:copy command.

 Example: